 - Failure to deliver promised results

-- Legal defence costs and settlements
+- Legal defense costs and settlements

 Unlike general liability, E&O covers financial losses from your professional mistakes, not physical injuries or property damage.